swade1987/swade1987.github.io/_posts/2016-02-06-work-update.md

 This environment simply consists of our Chef server which will be used to provision all nodes in all other environments.

-Below displays the terraform configuration for construct the chef server.
+Below displays the terraform configuration for constructing the chef server.

 ~~~~~~~~